AmalDerbali/portfolio_AMAL_DERBALI/README.md

 - Amal Derbali

-I am a life science researcher AI and machine learning student.
+I am a life science researcher and AI and machine learning student.
 During my studies, I developed a keen interest in research that combines biomedical sciences and phytotherapy.
 I have experienced working across several different departments which allowed me to gain a wide variety of relevant knowledge and analytical laboratory skills.
 Now, considering my academic and professional experience with my ability to learn and motivation to contribute, I am convinced that I am ready to face all the challenges and be an AI and machine learning devoloper.